gitongah/BookSearchEngine/README.md

   ## Link to the live demo
   https://booksearchengine-jtwi.onrender.com
   ## Description 🔎
-  This is a fully functioning Google Books API search engine built with a GraphQL  API built with Apollo .
-Server.
-The application was built using MERN stack, with REACT front end, MongoDB database , andNode.js/Express.js server and API.
+  This project is a fully functional Google Books API search engine, designed to provide users with an efficient and user-friendly way to search for books.
+It is built using a GraphQL API with Apollo Server to ensure flexible and robust data fetching.
+The application is developed using the MERN stack, which includes:

+  - React for the front end, providing a dynamic and responsive user interface.
+  - MongoDB as the database, offering scalable and high-performance data storage.
+  - Node.js and Express.js for the server and API, ensuring efficient handling of server-side operations.
+Together, these technologies create a seamless experience for users to search, view, and interact with book information from the Google Books API.
   ### Table of Contents 📖
   - [Usage](#usage-🎮)
   ## Usage 🎮